tshepang/blog/content/mentioning alternatives on a prominent place.md

 tags = ['list']
 +++

-It\'s an honorable thing to mention alternative and/or competing technologies on a project website.
-It\'s even more interesting when this is done on a promiment page.
-Here\'s a few of those who do it:
+It's an honorable thing to mention alternative and/or competing technologies on a project website.
+It's even more interesting when this is done on a promiment page.
+Here's a few of those who do it:

 -   [Linux Target Image Builder (LTIB)]
 -   [Liferea]